 - A. The tree is unsafe, dead, or diseased as determined by a Certified Arborist.
 Verification of tree health may be required, at the expense of the applicant, by a Certified Arborist acceptable to the City. - B. The tree is in conflict with public improvements. - C. The proposed removal or pruning is part of an approved development project, a public improvement project where no alternative is available, or is part of a street tree improvement program. - D. A street tree within the downtown tree zone may also be removed if the Planning Director determines that the tree is causing repeated and excessive damage to sidewalks or other public or private improvements or structures.
 (Ord.
 4816 §2, 2004; Ord.
-4654B §1, 1997). - E. Verification of tree health or a tree's impacts on infrastructure may be required, at the expense of the applicant, by a Certified Arborist acceptable to the City.
+4654B §1, 1997). - D. Verification of tree health or a tree's impacts on infrastructure may be required, at the expense of the applicant, by a Certified Arborist acceptable to the City.

 Reasoning for Amendment: The proposed amendment would allow for the City to require an arborist's report for verification of either tree health or a tree's impacts to public or private infrastructure.
 The existing language only allows for the City to require an arborist's report and professional opinion on tree health.
 If a tree removal request based on infrastructure impacts is ever questionable, the City would have the ability to request an arborist's report for additional evidence to support removal.
+The language related to street trees in the downtown tree zone was removed and relocated to the proposed Section 17.58.045 - Downtown Trees.

-7) Section 17.58.060(B):
+8) Section 17.58.060(B):